chadwatson/react-remote-resource/README.md

 ### Last Note

-`createSingleEntryResource` and `createKeyedResource` are composed versions of `createResource`.
+`createSimpleResource` and `createKeyedResource` are composed versions of `createResource`.
 If they do not fit your use case, try using `createResource` directly, as it may better suit your needs.

 &nbsp;